cdli-gh/annodoc/index.md

 	6	dumu-né-ta	dumu=ane=ta=e	child=his=ABL=ERG	5	appos
 	10	ì-gu7-ne	'i-b-gu7-enē	VP-3N.DO-eat-3PL.A:IPFV	0	root

-While this is an undebatable example, there can also be ambiguity as to whether ablatives, terminatives, etc. are adnominal or clausal arguments (the following analyses according to Jagersma):
+While these may be undebatable examples, there can also be ambiguity as to whether ablatives, terminatives, etc. are adnominal or clausal arguments (the following analyses according to Jagersma):

 	# Jagersma, Chap.
 5 (11)
 	# ‘with five hides per (lit.“in”) two shekels of silver’